viniciuskneves/articles/prettier-eslint-typescript/README.md

   2 errors and 0 warnings potentially fixable with the `--fix` option.
 ```

 Working like a charm so far.
 Let's add some real TS code and run it again.
-The TS file will look like:
+The TS file will look like this:

 ```typescript
 const a: number = 1